w3f/polkadot-wiki/docs/learn-staking.md

 Validators assume the role of producing new blocks in BABE, validating parachain blocks, and guaranteeing finality.
 Nominators can choose to back select validators with their stake.

 The staking system pays out rewards equally to all validators.
 Distribution of the rewards are pro-rata to all stakers after the validator payment is deducted.
-In this way, the network provides incentive to nominate lower-staked validators and furthers ensure decentralization of the validator set.
+In this way, the network incents the nomination of lower-staked validators to create an equally-staked validator set.

 ## How does staking work in Polkadot?